Leading for Value

 The Day

-The session gives your leadership team space to step out of the day-to-day and look at the business through one lens: where value gets created, and where it quietly leaks away.
+Leading for Value is a full day where your leadership team steps out of the day-to-day and looks at the business through one lens: where value gets created, and where it drains away where no one’s looking.

-That lens is the Value Flow: the way ETW maps which functions of a business create value, and which ones support them.
-The team works through it together, in the room, on your real business.
-The day’s work is your company.
+That lens is the Value Flow.
+It’s how we map which functions of a business create value and which ones support them.
+Not in theory, not on a case study.
+Live, in the room, on your company.
+The day’s work is your business.

-This is something most leadership teams have never done together: sat in one room and worked through where value is created and what’s draining it.
-Strategy gets discussed and targets get set; this is the conversation underneath both.
-That’s the day.
+Most leadership teams have never done this.
+Not once.
+They’ve discussed strategy and set targets plenty of times.
+But they’ve never sat in one room together and worked through where the value comes from and what’s draining it.
+This is the conversation underneath both.

 The Deliverable

 This is a working session, not a presentation.
-By the end of the day, the leadership team has produced:
+By the end of the day, your team has:

-Not a longer list.
-A shorter one, with names attached.
+A shorter list of priorities, with names attached.

-The team leaves describing priorities, ownership, and value the same way, and stops relitigating definitions every time a hard decision comes up.
+So the team stops relitigating definitions every time a hard call comes up.

-The cadence and ownership structure that keeps the reset visible after the day ends.
+The cadence and ownership that keep the reset visible after the day ends.

 The most common workshop failure is what happens after everyone goes home.
-Leading for Value is built backward from that.
-The day produces what the team needs to keep using on Monday.
+This day is built backward from that.
+Everything it produces is something the team keeps using on Monday.

 The Engagement

-Every leadership team has been to an offsite that felt good in the room and changed nothing.
-The energy fades, the day-to-day reasserts itself, and within a month the business runs exactly as it did before.
+Every leadership team has been to an offsite that felt great in the room and changed nothing.
+The energy fades.
+The day-to-day reasserts itself.
+Within a month, the business runs exactly the way it ran before.

-First, the day itself produces an operating rhythm, not inspiration: who owns what, how priorities stay visible, how the team keeps deciding what to act on.
-That structure goes home with the team.
+That’s why the day itself produces structure, not inspiration.
+Who owns what.
+How priorities stay visible.
+How the team keeps deciding what to act on next.
+That goes home with you.

 90-Day Engagement